O1ahmad/ansible-role-tmux/README.md

 #### Config

 Using this role, configuration of an instance of `tmux` is managed with the `tmux_config` user variable and can be expressed within a hash, keyed by user account where appropriate.
-The value of these user account keys are either dicts, list of dicts or a combination thereof (set according to operator yaml syntax and customization preferences) representing associated startup/ configuration commands and an `optional` command-sequence comment.
+The value of these user account keys are either dicts, list of dicts or a combination thereof (set according to operator yaml syntax and customization preferences) representing associated startup/configuration commands and an `optional` command-sequence comment.

 The following provides an overview and example configurations for reference:

-`tmux_config:  {global | user-account}: {entry} : comment` (**default**: see *none*)
+`[tmux_config:  {global | user-account} : {entry} :] comment: <string>` (**default**: see *none*)
 - [optional] comment associated with configuration command or command-sequence

 ##### Example